Share your insights

 Stroke

 • A stroke is a medical condition in which poor blood flow to the brain results in cell death.
-There are two main types: ischemic (due to lack of blood flow) and hemorrhagic (due to bleeding).
+There are two main types: ischaemic (due to lack of blood flow) and haemorrhagic (due to bleeding).

 • A leading cause of disability and death worldwide.